cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Operations Security, commonly known as OpSec, identifies critical information, and if/how it may be used by opponents or enemies.
 OpSec measures can reduce security risks.

-## Page

-Web applications typically include _static_ and _dynamic_ web pages.

-- A static page contains stable content that appears the same for every user who opens the page.
-- A dynamic page includes content that can be customized, either through an application server (server-side) or through code such as
-JavaScript running in the browser (client-side).

 ## Pentest

 Short for penetration test.
 As described in the [Getting Started Guide](/getting-started/),